-As we have already noted, we use the same terms as the DOT to categorize occupations according to their strength demands.
-We define these terms in our regulations and rulings, and you must be familiar with our definitions.
+It is critical that you understand that the ALJ will evaluate the evidence you provide consistent with SSA's policies and definitions.
+As we have already noted, SSA has adopted the same terms as the DOT to categorize occupations according to their exertional demands, skill level, and education.
+We define these terms in our regulations, rulings, and other policy, and you must be familiar with our definitions.